fdazen/fda-documentation/messages_and_emails.md

 Here is a quick breakdown of what each box means:

-If you check the box _Invoices_, your template will show up in any reservation folio, by clicking on the blue link _Invoice_:
+If you check the box _Invoices_, your template will show up in any reservation folio, in the Invoice section of the link _Payments_:

 ![Guest_Messages_18.png]({{site.baseurl}}/images/Guest_Messages_18.png)